Oakley, California: 2020 census

+2023 ACS estimates

 In 2023, the US Census Bureau estimated that 17.8% of the population were foreign-born.
 Of all people aged 5 or older, 69.5% spoke only English at home, 21.0% spoke Spanish, 3.0% spoke other Indo-European languages, 5.7% spoke Asian or Pacific Islander languages, and 0.8% spoke other languages.
 Of those aged 25 or older, 88.5% were high school graduates and 23.2% had a bachelor's degree.

 The median household income was $132,067, and the per capita income was $43,879.
 About 4.9% of families and 6.6% of the population were below the poverty line.

 Education

 The majority of the city is in the Oakley Union Elementary School District (K–8), while there are pieces in Knightsen Elementary School District and Brentwood Union Elementary School District.
 Those portions are also within the Liberty Union High School District.
 Additionally, a western portion is in a K-12 school district, Antioch Unified School District.